-A. Committee Authority - All committee recommendations shall be brought back to the full Board for discussion and action.

-B. Committee Structure - With the exception of the Executive Committee, Committee members shall be proposed by a member of the Board, appointed by the President and ratified by a simple majority vote.
-If the President refuses to appoint a Committee Member who has been proposed by 3 or more members of the Board, the Board may appoint and ratify the proposed person as a Committee member by a 2/3 vote of approval.
-Standing Committees shall be comprised of at least two (2) Board members and may include up to 4 interested Stakeholders.
-Ad Hoc Committees shall be comprised of 5 or less Board members and may include any interested Stakeholders.
-All committees may have up to and not exceed 5 board members, and up to and not exceed 4 non-board member stakeholders.
-Committee vacancies shall be filled by the Committee and in the absence of quorum they shall be filled by the Board.

-C. Committee Appointment - All Committee Chairs shall be appointed by the Board with the exception of the Executive Committee, Budget & Finance Committee, Rules Committee Co-Chair, and Outreach Co-Chair.
-Only those Committee members who are Board members are eligible to serve as Chairman of a committee.
-The Chairs shall keep a written record of Committee meetings and shall provide regular reports on Committee matters to the Board.
-All Committees with the exception of the Budget & Finance Committee and Executive Committee may have up to two Board Members as Co-Chairs.

-D. Committee Meetings - Committee meetings are subject to and shall be conducted in accordance with the dictates of the Brown Act.
-Minutes shall be taken at every Committee meeting.

-E. Changes to Committees - The Board may establish, disband or make changes as needed to any Standing or Ad Hoc committee.
-Any such action by the Board shall be noted in the Council meeting minutes.

-F. Removal of Committee Members - Committee members may be removed in the same manner in which they were appointed.
+- A. Committee Authority All committee recommendations shall be brought back to the full Board for discussion and action. - B. Committee Structure Standing Committees shall be composed of at least one (1) but no more than five (5) Board Members and may include up to four (4) Stakeholders.
+Ad Hoc Committees shall be composed of up to five (5) Board Members and may include any interested Stakeholders. - C. Committee Appointment With the exception of the Executive Committee, Committee members shall be proposed by a member of the Board and ratified by the Board by a simple majority vote of Board Members present.
+All Committees with the exception of the Executive Committee, Budget & Finance Committee, and Rules Committee, will appoint their Committee Chair by a simple majority vote of Committee members present.
+Only Committee Members who are Board Members are eligible to serve as Chair of a committee.
+Committee vacancies shall be filled by the Committee and only in the absence of any Committee members they shall be filled by the Board. - D. Committee Meetings Committee meetings are subject to and shall be conducted in accordance with the dictates of the Brown Act.
+Minutes shall be taken at every Committee meeting. - E. Changes to Committees The Board may establish, disband or make changes as needed to any Standing or Ad Hoc committee.
+Any such action by the Board shall be noted in the Council meeting minutes. - F. Removal of Committee Members Committee members may be removed in the same manner in which they were appointed.